ijardillier/docker-elk/README.md

 ## Configuration

-> :information_source: Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.
+> Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.

 ### How to configure Elasticsearch